MicrosoftDocs/learn/learn-pr/student-evangelism/dotnet-connect-four/includes/1-introduction.md

 ## Scenario - build a "Connect Four" game

-You are a developer at a company building computer games.
+You're a developer at a company building computer game.
 You decide to evaluate Blazor by building a game with it.

 In this game, two players alternate taking turns placing a game piece (typically a checker) in the top of the board.
 Game pieces fall to the lowest row of a column and the player that places four game pieces to make a line horizontally, vertically, or diagonally wins.

 ## What will I learn?

-You will learn how to:
+You'll learn how to:

 - Create an app in Blazor.
 - Manage state to your app.